CenterForDigitalHumanities/api/source/api/extension/navplace/index.md

 ### 1.1 Objectives and Scope

 This IIIF Presentation API 3 extension defines a new property, `navPlace`, which is defined by earthbound geographic coordinates in the form of [GeoJSON-LD](https://geojson.org/geojson-ld/).
-Clients may use this property to leverage the functionality of web-based map platforms such as Google Earth, Leaflet, OpenLayers, etc., to provide a means to enrich data presentation through map-based interfaces.
+Clients may use this property to leverage the functionality of web-based map platforms such as Google Earth, Leaflet, and OpenLayers to provide a means to enrich data presentation through map-based interfaces.

 Spatial coordinates for resources on other celestial bodies or contrived worlds can be expressed using the semantic pattern of GeoJSON.
 However, `navPlace` adopts the [existing GeoJSON specification](https://datatracker.ietf.org/doc/html/rfc7946) to promote interoperability with industry standard mapping libraries and methods using [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos) as the coordinate reference system for projections of the surface of Earth.
 As such, expressing the location of extraterrestrial entities is not supported by the `navPlace` property.
 This extension does not preclude the development of future extensions to address this use case.